Louie Freear

-Louisa Freear (26 November 1871–23 March 1939) was an English actress and comedienne.
+Louisa Freear (26 November 1871 – 23 March 1939) was an English actress and comedienne.

+Biography

 She was born in Lambeth, London, and was part of the Freear theatrical family; her parents were actor Henry Butler Freear and Mary Jane Freear (née Burke), a vocalist.
 Her brother Walter Freear was an actor, dancer and comedian, and brother Alfred worked as a musician.

 Described as "vital and diminutive", she performed the role Flo Honeydew in The Lady Slavey (1894) and Puck in Herbert Beerbohm Tree's lavish 1900 production of A Midsummer Night's Dream.
 She was also a success in George Dance's comic opera, A Chinese Honeymoon, in 1901.

 In 1912, she married Charles Shepherd.
-She died in London in 1939.
+She died at her home London on 23 March 1939, and was buried at Brookwood Cemetery.